keenbytes/octo-linter/docs/running-locally.md

 to files containing a list of possible variable or secret names, with names being separated by new line or space.
 Check [Demo](demo.md) for a sample usage.

+## Download
+If not compiled, binary can be download from [repository releases](https://github.com/keenbytes/octo-linter/releases).

 ## Using binary
 Tweak below command with a path pointing to `.github` and configuration file: